Affiliate links on Android Authority may earn us a commission. Learn more.

 We can’t forget about MSI, one of the biggest brands in PC computing.
-Their products are unique looking too, and the MSI Vigor GK50 Elite BW is no exception.
+Their products are unique, too, and the MSI Vigor GK50 Elite BW is no exception.
 The brushed aluminum finish looks very interesting, not to mention that the metal construction also makes this a very sturdy product.
 It features white mechanical switches too.

 It has 104-keys and features all the bells and whistles you can expect from the best budget gaming keyboards.
-In fact, it’s probably one of the coolest-looking keyboards on this list.
+It’s probably one of the coolest-looking keyboards on this list.

 Those are all the best budget gaming keyboards you can buy right now.
-If you’re in the market for a gaming keyboard, you can’t go wrong with any of these options.
-These brands are reputable, and I guarantee a good mechanical keyboard will enhance your gaming experience.
+If you’re in the market for a gaming keyboard, you can’t go wrong with these options.
+These brands are reputable, and I guarantee an excellent mechanical keyboard will enhance your gaming experience.